 The latest findings come from scientists studying over 3,000 prehistoric shell midden sites on the Farasan Islands in the Red Sea some 30 miles offshore from Saudi Arabia.
 For 7,500 years, these sites have experienced a naturally fluctuating shoreline, giving the research team a perfect opportunity to assess the effects of such changes.
 Usually well-preserved at archaeological sites, shells are now being washed away by rising sea levels.

 And sea-level rise could be having an even greater impact on the archaeological record in the Arctic.
-Last year, scientists studied national cultural heritage databases and determined that there are at least 180,000 archeological sites in the Arctic.
+Last year, scientists studied national cultural heritage databases and determined at least 180,000 archeological sites in the Arctic.
 These sites are being lost to climate change faster than sites elsewhere, according to the paper published in the Antiquity journal.

 Even increased vegetation caused by a warmer climate threatens heritage sites.
 As boreal forests expand into the Arctic tundra, roots exploit the soil for water and nutrients — it could cause physical damage to organic archaeological material and disturb the archaeological stratigraphy, which is crucial to site interpretations.

 And there are problems in the continental U.S., too.
 Scientists announced in a 2017 study that almost 20,000 recorded archaeological sites along the coastline from Maryland to Louisiana are in danger of being destroyed by a sea-level rise of only 3 feet.